Netlia/documentation/partnerCommunication.md

 ## EventType tamper

-Occurs when the device enclosure is opened or closed, or the safety switch is manipulated.
+Occurs when the device casing is opened or closed, or the safety switch is manipulated.

-A sample of the sent event:
+A sample of the event:

 ```yaml
 {